Hobospider132/MahiruMate/README.md

 </br><a href="https://x.com/Hobospider132">Twitter</a>
 </br><a href="https://www.discord.com/users/649892152398315540">Discord</a>
 </br>I'm also mainly active in this <a href="https://discord.gg/otonari">discord server</a> if you wish to reach me here.

+# Ok, I meant where's Mahiru as in she disappeared off my screen
+If she's (or rather Indi's balls) has disappeared off your screen it is 1 of 3 possibilities.
+- Bug
+- Crashed
+- Hunger, thirst or happiness got too low.

+99% of the time she's disappeared off your screen due to the third reason.
+Check her stats from time to time and do the corresponding action to raise her moods.
+If they reach 0, she will leave.

+If she's gone and it was not due to a level dropping too low, please either open an issue or message me on a provided contact.
+Please provide details such as:

+- Your operating system
+- What you were doing when she disappeared
+- What your system specifications are

 # What does it do currently?
 - Can play pong